-- In standard commercial transactions, the personal property is typically transferred together with the real property; and - The aggregate fair market value of the incidental personal property transferred with the real property does not exceed 15% of the aggregate fair market value of the replacement real property or properties received in the exchange (15% limitation).
+- In standard commercial transactions, the personal property is typically transferred together with the real property; and - The aggregate fair market value (FMV) of the incidental personal property transferred with the real property doesn't exceed 15% of the aggregate FMV of the replacement real property or properties received in the exchange (15% limitation).
 See Regulations section 1.1031(k)-1(g)(7).